Best Buy cuts price of RIM PlayBook for weekend

-TORONTO Big box retailer Best Buy has slashed up to $150 off the U.S. price tag for Research In Motion's PlayBook tablet computer for the Labor Day weekend.
+TORONTO Big box retailer Best Buy (BBY.N) has slashed up to $150 off the U.S. price tag for Research In Motion's RIM.TO PlayBook tablet computer for the Labor Day weekend.

 The 7-inch PlayBook launched in April to scathing reviews that it was not ready, as it can only connect to RIM's servers for corporate systems such as email via a BlackBerry smartphone.